Lauren Jackson: Spain

-China 2013
+China

-After missing the 2013 WNBA season and with a deal with Canberra Capitals falling through, in September 2013 Jackson signed with the Heilongjiang Shenda of the Women's Chinese Basketball Association.
-She helped Heilongjiang qualify to the playoffs with an average of 22 points, 9.5 rebounds and 1.8 steals per game, but a heel injury made Jackson lose the post-season.
-Another injury during the season, where Jackson "pulled my meniscus out of the root of my bone" was not deemed too grave at the time, but the knee problems would escalate during the following years.
+For the 2013–14 season, Jackson joined the Heilongjiang Shenda of the Women's Chinese Basketball Association.
+She helped Heilongjiang qualify for the playoffs with averages of 22 points, 9.5 rebounds and 1.8 steals per game, but a heel injury saw Jackson miss the post-season.
+During the season, she injured her meniscus.
+It was not deemed too grave at the time, but the knee problems would escalate during the following years.

-National team
+National team career

 Jackson made the Australian under-20 team when she was only 14 years old.
 She was first called up to the senior national team when she was 16 years old.
 Her national team coaches Tom Maher and Carrie Graf say positive things about Jackson to the press and others but they rarely have said those things to Jackson.
 This is a strategy designed to help motivate Jackson to play better.
-Tom Maher who was the coach her called her up said "She's so good she could be the greatest sportswoman in the world.
+Tom Maher who was the coach that called her up said, "She's so good she could be the greatest sportswoman in the world.
 She's that extraordinary."
 Graf has described Jackson as one of the superstars of the game.

 Jackson was a member of the 1997 Australian Junior Women's Team that won a silver medal at the World Championships in Brazil.
 At the time, she was 16 years old.
 She averaged 14.3 points per game and 9.9 rebounds per game.
 She was also a member of the 1998 Australian Senior Women's Team that won a bronze medal at the World Championships in Germany.
 At the time, she was 16 years old and the youngest Australian woman ever to be named to the team.
 In the tournament, she averaged 10.9 points per game and 3.9 rebounds per game.
 She was a key part of the team's success.
 She was coached in the tournament by Tom Maher.
 She came off the bench to play.

 In the Olympic test tournament in the lead up to the 2000 Summer Olympics, Jackson scored 18 points and 10.7 rebounds per game.
 She was a member of the 2000 Summer Olympics team that won a silver medal.
 At the 2000 Games, she scored 127 total points, had 23 total blocked shots, 12 steals and 67 rebounds.
 She averaged 15.9 points and 8.4 rebounds per game.
 In the 76–54 loss in the gold medal game, she scored 24 points and had 13 rebounds.
 She led the team in points scored and total rebounds.
 Going into the Olympics, her team was ranked third in the world.
 At the Sydney Games, she was coached by Tom Maher.
 The gold medal final was against the United States.